rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 Let's begin with a simple working template for making a web map.

-Open the *[leaflet-map-template/index.html](https://github.com/rgdonohue/web-mapping-short-course/blob/master/module-01/leaflet-map-template/index.html)* within your browser.
+Open the *leaflet-map-template/index.html* file within your browser.
 Be sure to open your file using the Live Preview of Brackets or using another local server.

-If the map has loaded correctly, you should see a basemap centered within Boulder, CO.
-A marker is located at the Guggenheim building and a tooltip opens on the marker.
+If the map loads correctly, you should see a light basemap centered on the Guggenheim Geography building within Boulder, CO.
+A marker is located at this location and a tooltip opens on the marker.
 There should also be no errors in the Developer Tool Console.

 ![The Leaflet map templete loaded in the browser](lesson-images/leaflet-template.png)
 **Figure 02.** The Leaflet map templete loaded in the browser, with no errors in the Console.